 Struggling to find the right broadband?
 Design Communications are experts in finding the right solution for any type of business.
 Talk to us and we can find you the right broadband solution for the right price.

 There are many types of business broadband available, including:

 ADSL Annex M business broadband delivers upload speeds more than twice as fast as ADSL 2+ broadband, making file transfers, data uploads and real-time communications smoother and quicker than ever.

 It's therefore a great solution for companies who store much of their data online, or regularly need to upload or send larger files.

 Using the copper of a traditional analogue line, this broadband service is widely available with download speeds of up to 24Mbps.
 ADSL2+ is recommended when FTTC broadband is not available.

-With full availability across the UK using ADSL lines, we combine up to four ADSL circuits to create a faster single connection.
-With this aggregated connection we can achieve download speeds of up to 80Mbps in areas that are not fibre-enabled.
+With full availability across the UK using ADSL lines, we combine up to four ADSL circuits to create a faster single connection, with download speeds of up to 80Mbps in areas that are not fibre-enabled.

 This is available in fibre-enabled areas across the UK.
-We combine up to four FTTC circuits to create a faster single connection, and with this aggregated connection we can achieve download speeds of up to 280Mbps for a cost-effective high bandwidth solution.
+We combine up to four FTTC circuits to create a faster single connection, with download speeds of up to 280Mbps for a cost-effective high bandwidth solution.